 Co-Signers / Guarantors

-Requirements: Co-signers must have minimum gross income of 5x the monthly rent and a 700+ credit score.
+Requirements: Co-signers must have a minimum gross income of 5x the monthly rent and a 700+ TransUnion Resident Score.

-Co-signers can be used to meet the Income and Credit Score requirements only.
+Co-signers can be used to meet the Income and TransUnion Resident Score requirements only.
 Co-signers must be invited to apply and must submit a co-signer application.

-A co-signer income is not combined with the applicant’s.
-Each co-signer/guarantor must individually meet or exceed the required income to rent ratio.
+A co-signer's income is not combined with the applicant’s income.
+Each co-signer/guarantor must individually meet or exceed the required income-to-rent ratio.